vidyats1994/aics/literature/literature.md

 # Literature

-Add references to `references.bib`.
-The Latex file prints out all the references.
+The Latex file prints out all the references in ``reading-list.bib``.